You are currently viewing Why Air Sealing Your Attic Is Worth It: Boost Comfort & Slash Bills!

 8. Improved Indoor Air Quality

 Air leaks not only allow conditioned air to escape but also enable pollutants to enter your home.
-Proper air sealing improves indoor air quality by preventing the infiltration of dust, allergens, and outdoor pollutants infiltration.
+Proper air sealing improves indoor air quality by preventing the infiltration of dust, allergens, and outdoor pollutants.

 9. Home Durability

-Moisture infiltration, often a result of air leaks, can compromise the structural integrity of your home.
-Air sealing helps protect against moisture-related issues, ensuring the durability of your home over time.
+Moisture infiltration, often caused by air leaks, can compromise the structural integrity of your home.
+Air sealing helps protect your home from moisture-related issues, ensuring its durability over time.

 Can I Air Seal a Home on My Own?